 - Previous Best:

 Al Dancer became the eighth winner in the last ten runnings to prove successful as a novice (three of which were trained by Nigel Twiston-Davies) after the race was transferred to Ascot so expect them dominate the front end of the market again.
 Of that octet, six had only run three times over timber beforehand.
-In fact, only two novices were declared last season and Ballyandy and Movewiththetimes fought out the finish some 6l clear of their rivals.
-Two of those successful novices and last season’s runner-up were owned by J P McManus so especially look out for a first-season contender racing in his silks and his two winners then went on to finish second in the Supreme Novices’ Hurdle.
+In fact, only two novices were declared three years ago and Ballyandy and Movewiththetimes fought out the finish some 6l clear of their rivals.
+Two of those successful novices and the 2016 and 2017 runners-up were owned by J P McManus so especially look out for a first-season contender racing in his silks and his two winners then went on to finish second in the Supreme Novices’ Hurdle.